 - Weight loss for no particular reason

 When should I visit my GP?

 If you have a family history of diabetes, or have risk factors for the condition, such as being overweight, it’s best to be checked out on a regular basis.
-However, if you’ve been feeling under the weather and have experienced some of the symptoms listed for a period of time, it is always best to get yourself checked out and have a simple blood test which can diagnose diabetes.
-Pay attention to your body and don’t ignore the signs – earlier diagnosis means earlier control, and a better chance of staying healthy.
+However, if you’ve been feeling under the weather and have experienced some of the symptoms listed for a period of time, it is always best to get yourself checked out for diabetes and have a simple blood test which can diagnose diabetes.
+Pay attention to your body and don’t ignore the signs - earlier diagnosis of diabetes means earlier control, and a better chance of staying healthy.

 If you're looking to lower the risk of developing type 2 diabetes, arrange a consultation with Mr Gnudi via his Top Doctors profile.